 - Perform other duties as assigned by the Senior Advocacy and Communications Officer or Executive Director

-- Current students or graduates in arts, public policy or law; or equivalent experience
+- Current students or graduates in international relations, law, public policy or equivalent fields

-- Demonstrable passion and commitment to forced migration and human rights issues
+- Demonstrable passion and commitment to forced migration issues

 - Fluency in written and verbal English